groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/xlsx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Verify XLSX signatures using Java"
+head_title: "Verify XLSX e-signatures using Java"
 head_description: "GroupDocs.Signature for Java enables the verification of signatures placed in XLSX files.
 Validate signatures in PDFs, Word documents, Excel sheets, Presentations, Images, or ZIP archives."

 ############################# Header ############################
-title: "Signature verification for XLSX files"
+title: "e-Signature verification for XLSX"
 description: "Verify all supported e-signatures in PDF, Word, Excel, Presentations, Images, or ZIP files with GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"